Jeern/SolZip/SolutionZipper/readme.txt

-﻿This Zip Archive was made using SolutionZipper, download it at http://solzip.codeplex.com SolutionZipper is based on SharpZipLib.
+﻿This Zip Archive was made using SolZip, download it at http://solzip.codeplex.com SolZip is based on SharpZipLib.